 If you love to go camping but hate the preparations, this family camping checklist is a lifesaver!
 I grew up camping in a caravan throughout Ireland and Europe.
 It was a fantastic way to grow up and something Frank and I knew we wanted to do with our kids!

-In fact we liked it so much, we sold everything, bought an RV and have been traveling full-time for over four years!
+In fact we liked it so much that we sold everything, bought an RV and traveled full-time for over five years!

 Our whole family loves to go camping and why wouldn’t they.
 There’s nothing better than being outside breathing in that fresh air, exploring new places and hiking magnificent trails.
 We have been lucky enough to visit Yellowstone several times, Bryce Canyon and Zion National Park and so many other amazing places.

-While I love camping and hanging out together as a family with no distractions, I didn’t love packing for our various trips and making sure I packed everything we needed!
+While I love family camping trips and hanging out together with no distractions, I didn’t love packing for our various trips and making sure I packed everything we needed!
 Before we went full-time, there was always some essential items that never made it in the car, and so I ended up running out to the store!
 This is not a good way to start your relaxing camping trip!

 The Only Family Camping Checklist You'll Ever Need!

 Once I came up with a list of what I needed to bring each time we went camping, life got a LOT easier!
-Luckily for you I have already created your family camping checklist, I promise this is going to save you so much time and make life so much easier!
+All of my family camping essentials in one list!
+What could be better?
+Luckily for you I have already created your ultimate family camping checklist, I promise this is going to save you so much time and make life so much easier!

 Family Camping Checklist: What's Included?